Ipgnosis/ipgnosis.github.io/README.md

 *However, this is pretty much how all computer versions of board games work.*

 What humans actually do is scan the current game state, and make an almost subconscious assessment of risk/reward before selecting the next move most likely to win.
 If winning appears less likely, then they are playing for a draw.
-This has been confirmed by Garry Kasparov's book: **'Deep Thinking: Where Machine Intelligence Ends and Human Creativity Begins'**; where he explains how this game intuition is developed through rigorous practice.
+This has been confirmed by (former World Chess Champion) Garry Kasparov's book: **'Deep Thinking: Where Machine Intelligence Ends and Human Creativity Begins'**; where he explains how this game intuition is developed through rigorous practice.

 ### Goal: